6 Things Doctors Do to Make You Pay More

 You should not have to see your doctor every time you need a referral or a prescription, especially once your doctor knows your situation well

-Doctors can boost their incomes artificially and significantly simply by requiring you to physically show up in order to get these things.
+Doctors can boost their incomes significantly simply by requiring you to physically show up in order to get the paperwork you may need.

 Doctors who keep finding excuses for you to consistently return are working in their best financial interests, not in yours!